 5. The HKQF not only covers qualifications obtained from academic education and training, but also enables formal recognition of the skills, knowledge, and relevant experience acquired by practitioners in the workplace through the RPL mechanism which is based on the competency standards set out in SCS of various industries.
 Practitioners may pursue further learning with their RPL qualifications as a starting point to acquire higher and broader qualifications.
-At present, the RPL mechanism has been implemented in 17 industries2.
-As at 30 September 2021, about 37 800 applications from practitioners for assessment under the RPL mechanism, involving over 85 700 clusters of competencies, were processed or being processed by the assessment agencies concerned.
-Details are set out at Annex A. Two industries, namely Security Services industry and Information and Communications Technology industry, launched their respective RPL mechanisms in July 2021, while Fashion industry will launch its RPL mechanism tentatively in Q1 of 2022. are working closely with other industries with a view to extending the RPL mechanism to more industries.
+At present, the RPL mechanism has been implemented in 18 industries2.
+As at 30 September 2022, more than 38 200 applications from practitioners for assessment under the RPL mechanism, involving over 86 600 clusters of competencies, were processed or being processed by the assessment agencies concerned.
+Details are set out at Annex A. Among others, the Fashion industry launched its RPL mechanism in January 2022.
+We will continue to explore extending the RPL mechanism to other industries and work closely with our industry partners to further refine the RPL mechanism to address the manpower needs of the industries.